DFE-Digital/apply-for-teacher-training/docs/frontend.md

 `public/packs-test` contains stale output.
 Delete it and re-run the suite.

-**If you get `404`s on assets, but they compile ok or exist in `public/packs`** This can occur if webpacker is already running (likely from another project).
+**If you get `404`s on assets, but they compile ok or exist in `public/packs`** This can occur if a webpack-dev-server is already running (likely from another project).
 Our app is configured to look for webpack-dev-server on the default port, which other services may also use. changing the port in `config/webpacker.yml` or quitting other webpacker dev servers.